gah1289/js-tricky-parts/trivia.md

 }
 ```

-***(a) What gets logged to the console when the user clicks on “Button 4” and why?***
+***(a) What gets logged to the console when the user clicks on “Button 4” and why?**

-Since var is used, "5" will get logged because the loop has already run.
+Since var is declared outside the for loop, it is global.
+"5" will get logged because the loop has already run.
 Therefore, i is set to 5 by the time the buttons are added to the body.

-***(b) Provide one or more alternate implementations that will work as expected.***
+***(b) Provide one or more alternate implementations that will work as expected.**

 Use let instead of var.